 5. Can I switch between different grip types?

-Changing table tennis grip types is achievable, but requires experience and adaption.
+Changing table tennis grip types is achievable but requires experience and adaptation.
 The shakehand grip and the penhold grip are the two most common table tennis grips.
 The shakehand grip is the most common because it allows for greater wrist and forearm mobility, although the penhold grip provides a more natural feel for Chinese-style strokes.
 It is advised to choose a grip style that feels comfortable.

 Conclusion